Micro-Measurements’ Comprehensive Class of Special Use Sensors

-Micro-Measurements offers a large selection of gages (gauges) for shock wave studies, manufactured from specially treated shunt stock Manganin foil.
+Micro-Measurements offers a large selection of gages for shock wave studies, manufactured from specially treated shunt stock Manganin foil.
 Manganin gages are used extensively in high-pressure shock wave studies ranging from 1 to over 400 kilobars (1 bar = 14.5 psi = 100 000 N/m2).
 In conventional applications, the gage is bonded between two flat metallic or polymer plates.
 The ultrathin construction offers several advantages over the wire type, including:

-- Faster response times (nanosecond rise times have been recorded)
+- Faster response times

 - Smaller, high resistance grids